jacksloan/qlab-rest/README.md

 - [X] Use speech-to-text to trigger a QLab workspace cue
 - [X] Translate JSON to OSC messages
 - [ ] Implement the QLab OSC API
+- [ ] Create a GUI for configuring/triggering QLab cues